-Students must be present to take the mid-term and final exam in person.
+Students must be present to take the mid-term and final exam via the Blackboard Respondus Lockdown Browser at the designated day/time.
 A make-up exam will be given only in the case of an emergency.
 Documentation of an emergency must be provided.
 The student must notify the Instructor within 24hrs of the exam to schedule a make-up.
 No make-up of the mid-term exam will be given once the answers have been discussed in class.
 The final exam will only be given during the official day and time.
 The final exam cannot be given at any other day/time for reasons other than official Mason Business or a documented medical emergency.
 If another GMU final has been scheduled at the same time as your CLIM 102 final please email Prof. Burls at least 1-month prior to final exams.